by Steven Doyle

 I have plenty of Jewish friends and several have invited me to their traditional Christmas dinner, which is sweet and I thank them.
 I will probably accept one or all of those invites, but curiously there will be no dry turkey, cranberries or pumpkin pie for that matter.
 Most include a trip to the local Chinese restaurant for that truly traditional Christmas meal.

-This odd tradition might date as far back as the day before Jesus was born, where there was no room at the Inn — or a decent restaurant open late that night.
-Perhaps the only choice in Bethlehem was the local Chinese restaurant serving up kung pao chicken and those little dumplings that have been seared in schmaltz to a fine crisp.
+This odd tradition might date as far back as the day before Jesus was born, where there was no room at the inn — or a decent restaurant open late that night.
+Perhaps the only choice in Bethlehem was the local Chinese restaurant serving up kung pao or General Tso chicken and those little dumplings that have been seared in schmaltz to a fine crisp.
 Continue reading